fayazara/tanstack-start-workers-template/README.md

 > This is a highly opinionated starter kit made specifically for agents.

 > [!NOTE]
+> This is a highly opinionated starter kit made specifically for agents and is still in beta; use carefully.
 > This is still in betaaaaa, use carefully! blah blah blah

 **Includes:**